fcunial/String-Kernel/README.md

 Building
 ------------

-First of all, clone the git and checkout this beanch
+First of all, clone the git and checkout this branch
 ```
 clone the git https://github.com/fcunial/Bwtman.git
 cd Bwtman